On This Page

 In summer, temperatures above 40-50°C (104-122°F), lack of shade, bare heads, and dehydration readily lead to heat exhaustion and heat stroke, especially in children and those who are not acclimatized, unless precautions are taken.
 Standing barefoot on marble paving may cause burns on the soles.
 At certain points, men must stand with head and arms uncovered.

 Respiratory, intestinal, and skin infections are common.
 Influenza is the most commonly acquired respiratory infection, whereas pneumonia is the most common cause of hospital admission.
 Tuberculosis infection is also a risk.
 Travelers' diarrhea is common.
-Risks exists for hepatitis A and typhoid fever.
+Risk exists for hepatitis A and typhoid fever.
 Heat, sweat, and crowding promote bacterial and fungal skin infections, including boils.

 • Arrive a few days early to acclimatize.

 • Eat freshly cooked food and avoid street vendors.
+See Food and Beverage Precautions.

 • Avoid consumption of raw camel milk, camel urine, or improperly cooked meat.